Structural response of neutron stars to rapid rotation and its impact on the braking index: Braking Index

 All the quantities with ($^{\prime}$) denote the derivative with respect to the angular velocity $\Omega$.
 Combining the $\dot \Omega$ and $\ddot \Omega$ from the expressions in the given in the Equation \ref{omegadot} and \ref{omegaddot}, we obtain the braking index using the relation \ref{braking_index} as a function of the spin angular velocity $\Omega$.

 \begin{widetext}

 \end{widetext}

-The expression of $n(\Omega)$ above shows the evolution of the braking index with the spin-frequency, which is dependent on the EOS through the frequency derivative of the macroscopic quantities like the $M$, $R$ and $I$.
-The $n_{\rm EM}$ term is the contribution of MDR loss, $n^Q_{\rm{GW}}$ is the contribution from the GW radiation due to long-lived deformations, $n^R_{\rm{GW}}$ is the contribution from the emission loss via the r-mode oscillations.
-The term $n_{I}$ depends purely on the moment of the inertia and its higher order derivatives, which has been previously derived in \textcite{GPW:1997}.
-The quantities $\ems, \epsilon$ and $\alpha_{\rm S}$ can be considered as the switches which by setting to zero help in analysing the braking index in the absence of a particular channel of energy loss.
-For example, setting $\alpha_{\rm S} =0$ will help in understanding the evolution of the braking index purely due to the electric dipolar emission loss and the GW emission loss due to finite $\epsilon$.
-In the limit of slow rotation where all the derivatives w.r.t $\Omega$ tend to zero, by setting $\epsilon$ and $\alpha_{\rm S}$ to zero we obtain $n=3$, by setting $\ems$ and $\alpha_{\rm S}= 0$, we obtain braking index 5 and finally by setting $\ems=\epsilon=0$, we obtain $n=7$, which are in agreement with the limiting cases known in the literature.
+The expression of $n(\Omega)$ above shows the dependence of the braking index on the spin frequency, which is further dependent on the EOS through the frequency derivative of the macroscopic quantities such as $M$, $R$ and $I$.
+The term $n_{\rm EM}$ is the contribution of MDR loss, $n^Q_{\rm{GW}}$ is the contribution from GW radiation due to long-lived deformations, $n^R_{\rm{GW}}$ is the contribution from the emission loss via r-mode oscillations.
+The term $n_{I}$ depends purely on the moment of inertia and its higher-order derivatives, which has been previously derived in \textcite{GPW:1997}.
+The quantities $\ems, \epsilon$ and $\alpha_{\rm S}$ can be considered as switches which by setting to zero help to analyze the braking index in the absence of a particular channel of energy loss.
+For example, setting $\alpha_{\rm S} =0$ will help to understand the evolution of the braking index purely due to the electric dipolar emission loss and the GW emission loss due to finite $\epsilon$.
+In the limit of slow rotation where all the derivatives w.r.t $\Omega$ tend to zero, by setting $\epsilon$ and $\alpha_{\rm S}$ to zero we obtain $n=3$, by setting $\ems$ and $\alpha_{\rm S}= 0$, we obtain $n=5$ and finally by setting $\ems=\epsilon=0$, we obtain $n=7$, which are in agreement with the limiting cases known in the literature.